Energy From Waste

 EFW plants also use moisture measurement to reduce the risk of dust and ash build up which prevents blockages on the conveyor, which would otherwise result in shutting down the boiler.

 Flue Gas Emissions

 Continuous Emission Monitoring Systems (CEMS) consist of gas and particulate analysers, temperature, flow, and opacity monitors that are integrated with a data acquisition system to ensure full environmental regulatory compliance of the Industrial Emissions Directive (2010/75/EU).

-The Infra-Red Gas Filter Correlation based technology monitoring system measures up to 10 gases simultaneously.
-It is designed to measure corrosive samples on a dry basis measurement.
+Whereas for measuring corrosive samples on a dry basis measurement, the IR Gas Filter Correlation based technology monitoring system measures up to 10 gases simultaneously.

 Flue Gas Velocity & Flow Monitoring

 Our accredited flue gas monitors facilitate stack gas velocity, volumetric flow, temperature, and pressure within the flue when linked to gas and dust CEMS.

 They are designed to work in high temperatures and applications with high dust loadings.

 Case Study - IR Sensors Overcome Silicone Dust Problem at Waste Facility